seojuice

 Common Mistakes to Avoid

-• Treating valid hierarchy as a ranking fix
+• Treating every skipped heading level as a ranking emergency

 What Works